sfarmani/sfarmani.github.io/md/vps-hostbot.md

 export AURABUILD_DPP=0
 ```

-> replace where it says ign with your in game name
+> replace where it says ign with your in game name (not the bot's name, the bot OWNER name)
 > Save the editor and close it (<kbd>CTRL</kbd> + <kbd>S</kbd>).

 4. Find the file named `restart_aura.sh` and double click it.